-Chie Kasahara

-Fukoku Seimei Building (Reception: 12F) 2-2-2 Uchisaiwaicho, Chiyoda-ku

-Tokyo 100-0011

-Japan

-chie.kasahara@aplaw.jp

-Tel: +81 3 5501 2111 Fax: +81 3 5501 2211

-www.aplaw.jp

-JAPAN Atsumi & Sakai

 35 What are the rules for advertising tobacco products?

 There are no legal rules on tobacco advertising and packaging.
 However, the Tobacco Institute of Japan has issued voluntary rules on advertising and the industry obeys these rules.
 The voluntary rules essentially:

-- prohibit TV, radio, cinema and internet advertisements, with some exemptions, such as where it is technically possible to target only adults; - prohibit the use of signboards in public places, with exemptions around tobacco stores, vending machines and smoking places; - prohibit the targeting of minors; - prohibit the use of characters and celebrities appealing to the younger generation; and - require health warnings, including on the quantity of tar and nicotine; and - provide for the format of the above warning, for example, wording, point size of type and package design.
+- prohibit TV, radio, cinema and internet advertisements, with some exemptions, such as where it is technically possible to target adults only; - prohibit the use of signboards in public places, with exemptions around tobacco stores, vending machines and smoking places; - prohibit the targeting of minors; - prohibit the use of characters and celebrities appealing to the younger generation; - require health warnings, including on the quantity of tar and nicotine; and - provide for the format of the above warning, for example, wording, point size of type and package design.

 36 Are there special rules for advertising gambling?

 There are no special rules for advertising gambling.
-Legally, gambling is only permitted if supervised by a national government body, and illegal gambling is of course not advertised.
+Legally, gambling is only permitted if supervised by a national government body, and illegal gambling is, of course, not advertised.
 Advertising gambling is under general advertising voluntary regulations.
-37 What are the rules for advertising lotteries?
-There are no specific rules for advertising lotteries.
-38 What are the requirements for advertising and offering promotional contests?
-There are no specific rules for advertising and offering promotional contests Are there any restrictions on indirect marketing, such as commercial sponsorship of programmes and product placement?
-No.